 8. Alterations to the constitution

-The constitution may be altered by a resolution passed by not less than two-thirds of those present and voting at a general meeting, providing due notice of the meeting, and of the resolution, is given
+The constitution may be altered by a resolution passed by not less than two-thirds of those present and voting at a general meeting, providing due notice of the meeting, and of the resolution, is given.

 9. Property

-The title to all and any heritable property which may be acquired by, or for the purpose of Blair in Bloom shall be taken and shall thereafter stand in the name of the Chairperson and Secretary as trustees ex officio for Blair in Bloom and shall be held by them for the purposes as determined by this Constitution
+The title to all and any heritable property which may be acquired by, or for the purpose of Blair in Bloom shall be taken and shall thereafter stand in the name of the Chairperson and Secretary as trustees ex officio for Blair in Bloom and shall be held by them for the purposes as determined by this Constitution.

 10. Dissolution and Disbursement of Surplus Funds

-If the management committee determines that it is necessary or appropriate that the association be dissolved, it shall convene a meeting of the members; not less than 21 days’ notice of the meeting (stating the terms of the proposed resolution) shall be given; The group may be dissolved by a majority of three quarters of those present; on dissolution any surplus funds shall be handed over to Blairgowrie & Rattray Community Council to be administered at their discretion.
-Funds may not be disbursed among committee members
+If the management committee determines that it is necessary or appropriate that the association be dissolved, it shall convene a meeting of the members; not less than 21 days’ notice of the meeting (stating the terms of the proposed resolution) shall be given; The group may be dissolved by a majority of three quarters of those present; on dissolution any surplus funds shall be handed over to Blairgowrie & Rattray Development Trust to be administered at their discretion.
+Funds may not be disbursed among committee members.

-This constitution was adopted on 6 June 2018
+This constitution was adopted on 15 February 2022